aleksibovellan/wazuh-alerts-to-signal/README.md

 - Queries Wazuh alert JSONs using Elasticsearch API calls
 - Runs from cron every minute and can be triggered manually (scroll further)
 - Optional guide in the end: NordVPN integration with autoconnect, killswitch and LAN allow settings

+NOTE: If using the same phone number for both - Signal-CLI and Signal app - the Signal group messages won't create sound alerts when received, because they are "messages from self".
+Using different phone numbers will enable the message sound feature.
+Do consider the rate of alerts though, if sound is actually desired.

 ### Alert Routing Logic